niieani/bash-oo-framework/README.md

 For the list of available colors and emoji's take a look into [lib/system/ui.sh](https://github.com/niieani/bash-oo-framework/blob/master/lib/system/01_ui.sh).
 Fork and contribute more!

+See [Advanced Logging](#advanced-logging) below to learn more about logging capabilities.

 Writing Unit Tests
 ==================